Infinitesimal Conformal Rigidity on Damek-Ricci Spaces: Introduction

 The present paper generalizes that result to the setting of all Damek--Ricci spaces.
 These spaces, introduced by Damek and Ricci in the 1990s \cite{DR}, are solvable Lie groups equipped with a canonical left-invariant metric, constructed from generalized Heisenberg algebras.
 They were discovered as counterexamples to the Lichnerowicz conjecture, which proposed that all harmonic manifolds (i.e., manifolds for which geodesic spheres have constant mean curvature) must be locally symmetric.
-Damek--Ricci spaces are non-symmetric harmonic manifolds of nonpositive curvature, and include all rank-one symmetric spaces of noncompact type except real hyperbolic spaces.
-Since every Damek–Ricci metric is Einstein with negative scalar curvature, one might expect that the conformal rigidity of Yano–Nagano \cite{YanoNagano51} applies.
-Their theorem, however, requires the existence of a \emph{complete} non-trivial conformal vector field, a hypothesis that is far from obvious in the non-symmetric solvable setting considered here.
+Damek--Ricci spaces are non-symmetric harmonic manifolds of nonpositive curvature, and include the noncompact rank-one symmetric spaces with nontrivial center (complex, quaternionic and Cayley hyperbolic spaces).
+The real hyperbolic space corresponds to the degenerate case where the center vanishes; while not an H-type (hence not a Damek–Ricci space in the strict sense), we treat it separately when convenient.
+Since every Damek–Ricci metric is Einstein with negative scalar curvature, the nonexistence of non-homothetic conformal vector fields on such spaces is already implied at the level of existence by the classification results of Tashiro and Kanai for Einstein manifolds (see \cite[Thm.~G]{Ka}).
+The contribution of the present paper is to provide a completely different perspective: a direct and local analysis of the conformal Killing equation on the solvable model, yielding a constructive PDE proof that avoids any global splitting or group–action arguments.

-Our motivation stems from the observation that, for any Damek--Ricci space $S$, the Lie algebra of the complex hyperbolic plane $\mathbb{C}H^1$ naturally embeds into that of $S$ as a Lie subalgebra.
+Our motivation stems from the observation that, for any Damek--Ricci space $S$, the Lie algebra of the complex hyperbolic plane $\mathbb{C}H^2$ naturally embeds into that of $S$ as a Lie subalgebra.
 Geometrically, this means that every Damek--Ricci space contains a totally geodesic submanifold isometric to the complex hyperbolic plane.
 This structural feature led us to ask whether the rigidity result on $\mathbb{C}H^n$ could be extended to the broader class of Damek--Ricci spaces.
-We find that this is indeed the case, and we state our main result as follows: \begin{thm} Let $(M, g)$ be a Damek--Ricci space and $\xi$ a conformal vector field.
+We show that this is indeed the case, and we state our main result as follows: \begin{thm} Let $(M, g)$ be a Damek--Ricci space and $\xi$ a conformal vector field.
 Then the potential function $\rho$ of $\xi$ must vanish identically.
 That is, $\xi$ is a Killing vector field. \end{thm}

+The proof follows the general strategy developed in \cite{HSHS} for complex hyperbolic space, with suitable adaptations to the Damek–Ricci setting.
+More precisely, we reduce the problem to a system of differential equations on a four-dimensional subalgebra isomorphic to the complex hyperbolic plane, and show that the conformal factor must vanish identically.